 - ”FTP host”, something like this: ftp.yourdomain.com.

 You need a file transfer software like Filezilla, it’s free and the most popular.
 After installing Filezilla, you get this window:

-Forget the left part in the Filezilla dashboard, and focus on the right part only, it shows all your blog or site files.
-As in the cPanel, you just need to locate the ”wp-content” file, normally, you can find it under public HTML folder.
+Forget the left part in the Filezilla dashboard, and focus on the right part only.
+It shows all your blog or site files.
+As in the cPanel, you just need to locate the ”wp-content” file.
+Normally, you can find it under the “public HTML” folder.

-You will get the themes or the plugins directory, click the one that you think causing the white page issue, then “right-click” and rename it to what you want.
+You will get the themes or the plugins directory.
+Click the one that you think is causing the white page issue, then “right-click” and rename it to what you want.
 Then, refresh your browser page to access your WordPress admin panel again, and add another functional theme.
-If you find it hard to use any FTP software, you can learn how to use Filezilla.